Myofascial Pain Syndrome

-Myofascial pain can take many forms and affect different areas of the body.
-It may start as knots in your muscles, reduced flexibility, or pain in your back, shoulders, legs, or hips.
+Myofascial pain can manifest in various forms and affect different body areas, presenting as muscle knots, reduced flexibility, or pain in the back, shoulders, legs, or hips.
+Common symptoms include:

 - Deep, aching muscle pain